somasish/Selenium-webdriver-TestNG-Framework/README.md

         Step 2 is clicking into the textbox.
                 SeleniumRepo.click(PropertyFileRead.FileRead("ProjectData.properties","MapDirection"));
-        Now the above click method requires a locator as parameter.
+        Now the above "click" method in SeleniumRepo.java(Please check all the method available in this java file.) file requires a locator as parameter.
 So it will read the locator and click on that.
 The Locator is provided from the property file.
 In the above case the file name is “ProjectData.properties” and key is “MapDirection”.
         Please check the key “MapDirection” in the “ProjectData.properties” file as it will give you an idea that how the locators are stored.
 They are stored in a manner - MapDirection=id==searchbox-directions.
 Here ‘MapDirection’ is the key and ‘id==searchbox-directions’ is the value.
 This value again is splited internally into two parts using ‘==’ one is the type of locator i.e id in above example and 2nd part is locator as per the page i.e ‘searchbox-directions’.
         Some other examples are MapSearchButton=class==searchbox-searchbutton.
 Here key is ‘MapSearchButton’, LocatorType is ‘class’ and Locator is ‘searchbox-searchbutton’.
         Another Example GetStartedButton=xpath==html/body/div[1]/div[3]/div[8]/span/form/div[32]/span/button.
 Here Key is ‘GetStartedButton’, LocatorType is ‘xpath’ and Locator is ’ html/body/div[1]/div[3]/div[8]/span/form/div[32]/span/button’.